AdamJKing/fabulous-blog/_posts/2023-03-30-custom-request-dsls-with-http4s.md

 }
 ```

 To understand how we might add this we need to explore how Http4s cleverly uses Scala's pattern match system.
-When we pattern match on a case class the Scala method is actually invoking a method called `unapply` to decide if the given value “matches”.
+When we pattern match on a case class Scala is actually invoking a method called `unapply` to decide if the given value “matches”.
 Typically, that method might look something like this.

 ```scala
 object Foo {